 He loved the 80s band Sonic Youth.
-So, when they wrote an album inspired by his work, Richter gave them a painting for its cover (at right).
+So, when they wrote an album inspired by his work, Richter gave them a painting for its cover (above).
 This record, Daydream Nation, hit stores in 1988.
 Then Richter gave the band his original, 23 square foot painting for keeps.
 He also didn’t charge them a dime for the piece or its use on the cover.

 Enjoyed this Woman Descending the Staircase analysis?

 Check out these other essays on German Paintings.

 See it at the Art Institute of Chicago.

 Sebastian Preus (29 January 1998), Gebauter Symbolismus oder reine Form?
 Gerhard Richters Wohnhaus und Atelier in Köln.